srinidhisrinivas/conveyance-web-scraper/README.md

 # conveyance-web-scraper

-Scraping property transfer information from Franklin County Auditor's website using NodeJS
+Scraping property transfer information from Ohio County Auditors' websites using puppeteer with NodeJS